-Even though we have just enough time, publishing bad quality content just to meet deadlines is not worth it.
-In addition, knowing that our target has access to a myriad of articles on the internet, it is almost unlikely that he will comply with ours.
+Even though time is short, publishing bad quality content just to meet deadlines is not worth it.
+In addition, knowing that our target audience has access to myriad of articles on the internet, it is very unlikely that he will comply with ours.

 It can be complicated to take into account all aspects when we create a post and worse if the amount of articles you create is high.
 There are many important things that we can not ignore if we want to create the perfect post.

 To be sure that nothing escapes you and that each of the articles you offer to your readers is useful and complete, we have prepared a summary of all the aspects that you should keep in mind when you create a new post.
 Save this article and make sure you’ve completed this checklist before publishing a content in your blog.